Word object model overview

-Understanding the Word object model
+Understand the Word object model

 Word provides hundreds of objects with which you can interact.
 These objects are organized in a hierarchy that closely follows the user interface.
 At the top of the hierarchy is the Application object.
 This object represents the current instance of Word.
 The Application object contains the Document, Selection, Bookmark, and Range objects.
-Each of these objects has many methods and properties that you can access to manipulate and interact with it.
+Each of these objects has many methods and properties that you can access to manipulate and interact with the object.

 The following illustration shows one view of these objects in the hierarchy of the Word object model.